guopung/pygame/README.md

 # pygame
-a python game
-a python programe for the newer
+a python project for the newer